sugarlift/sugarlift/content/exhibitions/celia-lees-love-language.md

   ]
 ---

-## How we each express love to one another is at the center of Lees’ latest collection.
-LOVE LANGUAGE is Lees’ investigation of her own.
+## How we each express love to one another is at the center of Lees' latest collection.
+LOVE LANGUAGE is Lees' investigation of her own.
 In contemporary dating practices, how we love has evolved into a referenceable taxonomy.

 Couples slot themselves into labels that best fit their love language.
 Some prefer “acts of service” while others yearn for “words of affirmation.”